Keyboard shortcuts

 }

-• Entity events (RecentWorkEvents.updated) — refreshes only affected rows
+• Target entity updated – refreshes only affected rows (field changes on displayed items)

 This means if another part of the application updates a RecentWork’s title, the ListView updates automatically.
-If the Root’s recentWorks list changes (item added/removed), the model detects the difference and refreshes.
+If the Root’s recentWorks list changes (item added, removed, or reordered), the model detects the difference and applies minimal changes (no full reset).

 Single Entity Models